VickelLeung/HangMan/README.md

 # HangMan
-A hangman game develop during summer in my first year of computer science
+A hangman game developed during summer in my first year of computer science